ritual-lemmings/ritual-lemmings/README.md

 3) Install dependencies via npm:

     npm install

+If `node-canvas` build should fail have a look at the [install instructions](https://github.com/Automattic/node-canvas#installation).

 4) Build phaser (sadly required, but we tried to provide a script, sorry windows):